 Recovery Support + Aftercare

 Getting a loved-one into treatment and finding the right program requires help, support and resources.
 It's difficult to do this alone.
-Additionally, family members experience terror and trauma related to the experience of having a family member who is addicted and at-risk.
-The last thing on one's mind is self-care, but this is the most important thing that you must do for yourself.
-Asking for help and support for yourself is not only wise, but will help you feel less alone, help you stay focused, help you feel better and ultimately enable you to remain strong through the process.
+Additionally, family members experience strong emotions related to the experience of having a family member who is addicted and at-risk.

-Recovery support can help clients with the following:
+Recovery support can help clients and family members with the following concerns:

 - Maintaining motivation and staying focused on personal goals

-- Support for creating healthy and safe boundaries for self and others, identifying needs, learning to ask for help, and self-empowerment
+- Support for creating healthy and safe boundaries for self and others, identifying needs, communicating effectively, learning to ask for help, and self-empowerment

 - Repairing relationships and gaining support for maintaining the energy, passion and desire for healthy relationships

-- Help for engaging in activities and relationships that replace the desire to use drugs or engage in harmful behaviors
+- Help with engaging in activities and relationships that replace the desire to use drugs or engage in harmful behaviors

 - Creating a self-care practice that nourishes mind and body, maintaining support and positivity